LTLA/gesel-feedstock/README.md

 Applications can either download these `*.tsv.gz` files to obtain all relationships up-front, or they can download `*.ranges.gz` and perform HTTP range requests on the corresponding `*.tsv` to obtain each individual relationship.

+### Embeddings

+`tsne.tsv.gz` is a tab-separated file where each line corresponds to a gene set in the same order as `sets.tsv.gz`.
+Each line contains two tab-separated floating-point values representing the coordinates of the set in a 2-dimensional t-SNE plot.

+`tsne.png` is a PNG file containing an image of the embedding.
+This is only provided for diagnostic purposes.

 ## Contributing gene sets

 Make a [pull request](https://github.com/LTLA/gesel-feedstock/pulls) and add an entry to [`manifest.json`](manifest.json) to point to a GMT file of your choice.